thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/http.md

 ![image](/images/pe/edge/integrations/http/add-shared-attribute-1-edge.png)

-To make sure that downlink message sent to integration you can check "**Events**" tab of integration:
+To make sure that downlink message sent to integration you can check "**Events**" tab of the integration:

 ![image](/images/pe/edge/integrations/http/downlink-message-1-edge.png)